 Alison Pasquariello graduated from Boston University with a Bachelor’s in Philosophy and Mathematics in 2015, and from the University of Amsterdam with a Master’s in Logic in 2017.
 Alison published her interdisciplinary master’s thesis through the Institute of Logic, Language, and Computation on interactions between culture and cognition, with a focus on time.
 She joined the Verbier Art Summit team in November 2017 to assist in event management and travel logistics for the 2018 Verbier Art Summit.
 Alison is now the Project Manager at the Verbier Art Summit, ensuring the Summit event and book publication run smoothly and efficiently.

 Georgia Mowry graduated with a double BA in History of Art and Visual Culture and Studio Art from University of California, Santa Cruz in 2016 and a MA in Arts and Heritage: Policy, Management, and Education from Maastricht University in 2018, in which she published her master’s thesis on the motivations of the 21st century art collector.
-Originally from San Francisco, Georgia joined the Verbier Art Summit team in 2019 and is now a Project Manager, contributing to communications and fundraising.
+Originally from San Francisco, Georgia joined the Verbier Art Summit team in 2019 and is now a Project Manager, contributing to communications, PR, event logistics and fundraising.

 Tessa van Soest